-Amounts shown for cost reductions through changes in benefits are net of partially offsetting estimated reductions that would occur automatically due to income taxes on Social Security benefits.
+aAmounts shown for cost reductions through changes in benefits are net of partially offsetting estimated reductions that would occur automatically due to income taxes on Social Security benefits.

 A projected trust fund level of 20 percent of annual cost may be sufficient to enable the timely payment of benefits but does not provide an adequate reserve against adverse contingencies.
 A more stringent measure of trust fund strength is the test of short-range financial adequacy.
-As described in the 2010 Trustees Report, meeting this test requires that the estimated balance ratio remain at or above 100 percent if the current ratio is at least 100 percent.
+As described in the 2011 Trustees Report, meeting this test requires that the estimated balance ratio remain at or above 100 percent if the current ratio is at least 100 percent.
 If the current balance ratio is under 100 percent, then the projected ratio is required to reach 100 percent by the beginning of the sixth year and to remain at or over 100 percent throughout the remainder of the 10-year short-range period.
 In addition, projected assets must be sufficient to pay all estimated costs over the entire 10-year period.
 The test is applied on the basis of the intermediate assumptions.
 Compliance with this test should be an important goal for any statutory adjustments designed to strengthen the financial condition of the DI Trust Fund.

-Recommendation-Based on the intermediate estimates in the 2010 Trustees Report, the assets of the DI Trust Fund would fall below 20 percent of annual cost during 2017 and would become exhausted in 2018 in the absence of corrective legislation.
+Recommendation-Based on the intermediate estimates in the 2011 Trustees Report, the assets of the DI Trust Fund would fall below 20 percent of annual cost during 2016 and would become exhausted in 2018 in the absence of corrective legislation.
 Legislative action should be taken to remedy the inadequate future assets of the DI Trust Fund.

-Since the inception of the DI Trust Fund, inadequate assets in either the OASI or the DI Trust Fund have at times been remedied by reallocating part of the existing employment tax rate from the more adequately financed fund to the less adequately financed fund.
+Since the inception of the DI Trust Fund, inadequate assets in either the OASI or the DI Trust Fund have at times been remedied by reallocating part of the existing payroll tax rate from the more adequately financed fund to the less adequately financed fund.
 This has provided additional revenue for the inadequate fund without requiring an increase in overall tax rates.
+Though this action would improve the finances of the DI Trust Fund, it would produce no net improvement for the combined OASI and DI Trust Funds.
 Such action was taken most recently in 1994, when the DI Trust Fund was projected to become exhausted within 10 years, but the OASI Trust Fund and the combined OASI and DI Trust Funds were not.

-Alternatively, the Congress could choose: to increase revenues to the DI Trust fund in another manner; to reduce cost through modification of the Disability Insurance program; or to use a combination of methods to strengthen the financial condition of the Disability Insurance Trust Fund.
+Alternatively, the Congress could choose: to increase revenues to the DI Trust Fund independent of any effect on the OASI program; to reduce cost through modification of the Disability Insurance program; or to use a combination of methods to strengthen the financial condition of the Disability Insurance Trust Fund.
+Such actions would improve the finances of the DI Trust Fund without a corresponding diminution in OASI Trust Fund assets.
 The Board recommends that appropriate legislation be enacted after consideration of the status of the program by both the Congress and the Administration.